TickerLeague

 How do I calculate cost basis with multiple purchases?

 Use a weighted average: total cost of all shares divided by total shares.
 If you bought 50 shares at $40 and 50 shares at $60, your average cost basis is $50 per share.
-Add lots above to calculate automatically.
+Add each purchase in the Buy section above to calculate automatically.

 Should I include dividends in stock profit?